What’s On

 Nottingham Chamber Singers

 THIS CONCERT HAS BEEN CANCELLED.
-MfE, along with the vicar and PCC of the church, feel that with the growing cases of the omicron variant of COVID 19, the risk of infection was too great for the concert to go ahead.
-All tickets already purchased will be refunded in full.
+MfE, along with the vicar and PCC of the church, feel that with the growing cases of the omicron variant of COVID 19, the risk of infection is too great for the concert to go ahead.
+Tickets already purchased will be refunded in full.

 We want everyone to feel safe at our concert.
 We would therefore recommend the following: